aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/product-overview/_index.md

 ### Platform Independence

 Aspose.Words for .NET covers most of the popular development environments and deployment platforms.
-Its API can be used to develop applications for a wide range of operating systems, such as Windows, Linux and various platforms.
+Its API can be used to develop applications for a wide range of operating systems, such as Windows, Linux, macOS and various platforms.

 You can use Aspose.Words for Python via .NET to build any type of 32-bit or 64-bit Python application.